Lake Oroville State Recreation Area

 The second largest reservoir in California created by the largest earthen and tallest dam in the country, the Lake Oroville State Recreation Area is a outdoor recreation paradise.

 Lake Oroville was created by Oroville Dam, which the State Department of Water Resources completed in 1967 after 5 years of construction.
-When the Lake is at its maximum elevation, it includes some 15,500 surface acres for recreation and 167 miles of shoreline.
-Recreation areas are spotted around the Lake and boaters can land at any point to explore the surrounding country.
+When Lake Oroville is at its maximum elevation, it includes some 15,500 surface acres for recreation and 167 miles of shoreline.
+Recreation areas are spotted around the lake and boaters can land at any point to explore the surrounding country.